bachld97/ios-blogs/WebServices/README.md

 }
 ```

-This code is able to be parsed from the following Json, not that the json keys and the variable names must exactly match each other.
+This code is able to be parsed from the following Json, note that the json keys and the variable names must exactly match each other.

 ```json
 {